mmolano/CSV-XLM-export/src/readme.md

 <table>
 <tr>
 <td>
-  This application is an CSV/XML extractor project using Laravel 6 and react 18.
+  This application is a CSV/XML extractor project using Laravel 6 and react 18.
 </td>
 </tr>
 </table>